-Alignment of Objective to the Florida Department of Education and the District Strategic Plan

-Learning and completion at all levels, including increased high school graduation and readiness for postsecondary education Student Performance Alignment of Standards and Resources Educational Leadership Workforce Education Parental, Student, Family, Educational Institution, and Community Involvement X X X X X X
+Alignment of Objective to the Florida Department of Education and the District Strategic Plan levels, including ompletion at all g increased high on and readiness dary education Student Performance Alignment of Standards and Resources Educational Leadership Workforce Education Parental, Student, Family, Educational Institution, and Community Involvement X. X X X X X

-Ensure achievement of high academic standards by all students.
-Develop our students so that they are able to successfully compete in the global economy.
-Actively engage family and community members to become our partners in raising and maintaining high student Reform business practices to ensure efficiency, effectiveness and high ethical standards.
-Recruit, develop and retain high-performing, diverse, and motivated faculty and staff.
+Actively engage family and Ensure achievement of high Develop our students so that community members to become Reform business practices to Recruit, develop and retain academic standards by all they are able to successfully our partners in raising and ensure efficiency, effectiveness high-performing, diverse, and students. compete in the global economy. maintaining high student and high ethical standards. motivated faculty and staff. achievement.

-achievement.

 X X X X